 Teacup breeds bring several advantages to an owner that other larger dogs can’t.
 But this does not imply that teacup breeds are superior to other variants, as all dogs deserve to be treated well and have advantages depending on their own accord.

-Due to its small frame, teacup puppies share the most significant advantage of being small enough to be carried around in a dog purse.
-Some non-animal establishments may allow teacup breeds to enter, considering its size.
+Due to their small frame, teacup puppies share the most significant advantage of being small enough to be carried around in a dog purse.
+Some non-animal establishments may allow teacup breeds to enter, considering their size.

-Another advantage of getting a Teacup breed is their tendency to have longer life expectancy than their larger counterparts.
+Another advantage of getting a Teacup breed is their tendency to have a longer life expectancy than their larger counterparts.
 It is estimated that most teacup puppies live around 15 years.
-However, it would still depend on genetics, breed, and lifestyle, which may contribute to their lifespan.
+However, it would still depend on genetics, breed, and lifestyle, contributing to their lifespan.

 Veterinary Care For Teacup Breeds